 Monica is also a Certified Verbatim Court Reporter and her work has included developing some of the world’s first real-time legal reporting systems.
 She has worked in-house with strategic litigation teams, and with top Toronto court reporting companies and Official Examiners’ offices, also having worked with Kimberly Alexander for years in career law and litigation, before the inception of KBA Partners LLP itself.

 Monica reported regularly for the Law Society of Upper Canada, the Ontario Securities Commission, the Ontario College of Teachers, and the Financial Services Commission of Ontario, also sitting with US Senators, in US Depositions, and at Canadian proceedings of various levels.
-In 2014 Monica was integral in real-time support of the technologically and judicially groundbreaking international Nortel Bankruptcy Trial, which was simultaneously adjudicated in the Canadian and American legal systems.
+In 2014 Monica provided real-time support in the technologically and judicially groundbreaking international Nortel Bankruptcy Trial, which was simultaneously adjudicated in the Canadian and American legal systems.

-Monica is also a highly trained and accomplished mindfulness meditation teacher, and has taught hundreds of people practices that promote awareness, emotional intelligence, focus and better health.
+Monica is also an internationally-trained mindfulness meditation teacher, and has taught hundreds of people practices that promote awareness, emotional intelligence, focus and better health.
 She has designed and implemented corporate programs and private programs for professionals, and has worked within the community with both children and adults.
 She continues to offer her time and experience at weekly mindfulness classes for Gilda’s Club, a Toronto centre for support for people touched by cancer, founded by comedian Gilda Radner.